Fonta1n3/nostrnode-cli/README.md

 `localhost`. nostrnode is hardcoded to only issue rpc to `localhost`.

 ### It's fast!
-It is much faster then using Tor or some VPNs.
+It is much faster than using Tor or some VPNs.
 That is not to say you shouldn't use nostrnode or a client without a VPN or Tor! nostr is not mutually exclusive to Tor or VPNs, you can use all of the above simultaneously on clients and servers.
 We can run the nostr socket on Tor and it will still be faster than talking to multiple Tor endpoints via http.